 About the NYAC

 We are a regional unit of United Methodist churches and people.
 The conference includes all of Long Island, New York City, Connecticut west of the Connecticut River and an area on both sides of the Hudson River as far west as Walton and as far north as Chatham and North Blenheim.
-More than 138,000 people belong to the nearly 500 United Methodist congregations in this area.
+More than 100,000 people belong to the over 450 United Methodist congregations in this area.

 The New York Annual Conference through the grace of God embodies a beloved community of hope, building up a healthy body of Christ, with heart warmed United Methodists in mission for the transformation of the world.

 We are a diverse people.
 As United Methodist people of the New York Annual Conference, we trace our ancestry to all but one of the seven continents of the world: North America, South America, Europe, Africa, Asia, and Australia.
 We have significant ethnic constituencies from South America, Africa, Central America, the Caribbean, Korea and China.

 Our conference provides opportunity not only for cross-cultural pastoral appointments, but also opportunity for the laity to gather in multi-cultural settings for a diversity of worship experiences and traditions.